peterbourgon/grender/README.md

 ## Installation

-If you have a working [Go installation](http://golang.org/doc/install), you can easily get an up-to-date Grender binary.
+If you have a working [Go installation](http://golang.org/doc/install), you can easily get an up-to-date grender binary.

     go get github.com/peterbourgon/grender